stanli206/AddToCart_UsingRouter/README.md

 ## 🛠 Technologies Used

-⚛️ ReactJS

-🌍 React Router

-📜 JavaScript

-🏗 HTML

-🎨 Tailwind CSS

-🛒 Fake Store API
+⚛️ ReactJS 🌍 React Router 📜 JavaScript 🏗 HTML 🎨 Tailwind CSS 🛒 Fake Store API

 ## ✨ Features

-📦 Fetches product data from the Fake Store API.

-🖼 Displays product image, title, price, and description in a responsive layout.

-➕ Allows users to add products to the cart.
+📦 Fetches product data from the Fake Store API. 🖼 Displays product image, title, price, and description in a responsive layout.➕ Allows users to add products to the cart.
 ❌ If a product is already in the cart, a "Remove from Cart" button is shown.
 🛍 The cart page displays:

-🏷 Product name, price, quantity, and a "Remove from Cart(Remove)" button.

-🔼🔽 Option to increase or decrease the quantity of each item.

-💰 Dynamic total price calculation per item.

-📊 Total cart price updates automatically based on quantity.

-🎉 A 10% discount applied to the final price.

-🔄 Uses React Router for navigation between the home page (product list) and the cart page.

-🔙 A "Close Cart" button redirects users back to the home page.
+🏷 Product name, price, quantity, and a "Remove from Cart(Remove)" button.🔼🔽 Option to increase or decrease the quantity of each item.💰 Dynamic total price calculation per item.📊 Total cart price updates automatically based on quantity.🎉 A 10% discount applied to the final price.🔄 Uses React Router for navigation between the home page (product list) and the cart page.🔙 A "Close Cart" button redirects users back to the home page.

 ## 🔥Preview
 ![Screenshot 2025-02-21 130542](https://github.com/user-attachments/assets/92347b22-8607-4e8a-8984-f8a945713c0e)